Our program is taught by experts in the field of complimentary and integrative health.

 Robert Yasuda is an Assistant Professor in the Department of Pharmacology and Physiology.
 He is interested in the pharmacology and physiology of the neuronal nicotinic cholinergic receptors (nAChRs) involved in addiction and learning & memory.
 These receptors are acetylcholine gated ion channels that are formed by 5 transmembrane spanning protein subunits.
 Current interests include the role of nAChR mutations play in nicotine and other addictions as well of the how the stoichiometry of nAChRs change the function and expression of concatemeric nicotinic receptors by the study of covalently coupled nAChR subunits.

-Adjunct Faculty
+Affiliated Faculty

 Martha Brown-Menard, Ph.D., LMT